 As you’re probably aware, Google Books has been scanning books in enormous numbers for many years now, as have many libraries.
 Google reported in October 2015 that the total number of titles scanned was over 25 million.
 The company intends to scan all 130,000,00!

 If you’re thinking of writing a book, you might keep these numbers in mind.
-Getting anybody’s attention with a book these days is a tall order.
+Getting anybody’s attention with anything written these days is a tall order.

 For more information